 - At an adequate weight to be able to disperse the stress of throwing weighted balls

 - A decent foundation of strength (training age)

 - The movement quality of an athlete (assessment)

 - Not participated in any other velocity programs in the last 3 months (90 days)

-If you would like to read more on the topic of weighted balls click here.
-Now, let’s get into it with weighted balls and strength training and why we believe they should go hand-in-hand.
+If you would like to read more on the topic of weighted baseball training click here.
+Now, let’s get into it with weighted baseballs and strength training and why we believe they should go hand-in-hand.

 - Are they lacking scapular upward rotation?

 - Can they get their hands overhead without compensating in the lower lumbar?

 - Do they have adequate anterior core control?

 2. Absolute Strength is the Foundation for all other Faster Types of Strength